 It trades for about $10.

-And yet… it has the chance to become the single most important company in the world by this time next year.
+And yet… I believe it has the chance to become the single most important company in the world by this time next year.

 In my opinion, this company is the ONLY stock in the entire market that could go from $10… to hundreds of dollars per share within the next 12 to 24 months.